amrvac/amrvac/doc/particle.md

   Here, \p x is the particle position, \p v is the particle velocity, \p q is the particle charge, and \p m is the particle mass.
 The \p follow variable tells the routine whether a certain particle should be tracked individually during the simulation (see section "Output and visualisation" below).
 While the position will be used in all modes, information on the velocity, charge, and mass will only be employed if \p physics_type_particles is \p 'Lorentz' or \p 'GCA'.
 If the user does not provide their own particle initialisation subroutine (and/or if the latter is not associated with the \p usr_create_particles pointer), the code will by default initialise all particles at randomly generated locations inside the domain, with zero velocity, mass, and charge, and with <tt>follow=.false.</tt>.

+  By default, the code generates the particles on the processor #0 and then distributes them among the processors depending on which processor handles which spatial region.
+After the particles generated with the initial position and velocity have been distributed, the user has the option to perform additional operations such as modifying the particle velocity based on local MHD properties, discard particles that are found outside of specific regions of interest, etc. For example, the user may choose to retain only particles belonging to regions wheret he temperature is above a chosen threshold (an operation that cannot be performed at generation time, since processor #0 where particles are generated does not possess information on the spatial regions where the particles will be sent).
+This can be done by associating the pointer \p usr_check_particle in the user file.
+The pointer must be associated with a subroutine (named e.g. particle_modification) which *must* have the follwing format:

+  \code{.f90}
+  subroutine particle_modification(igrid, x, v, q, m, follow, check)
+    integer, intent(in)             :: igrid
+    double precision, intent(in)    :: x(1:ndir)
+    double precision, intent(inout) :: v(1:ndir), q, m
+    logical, intent(inout)          :: follow
+    logical, intent(out)            :: check

+  end subroutine particle_modification
+  \endcode

+  Here, the user is free to apply modifications to the particle velocity, mass, charge, and to the \p follow parameter, but not to the particle position, which is assumed will stay unchanged (otherwise, handling the particles may require further communications).
+Whenever this subroutine returns a <tt>check=.false.<\tt> flag, the particle will be *discarded*.
+For all particles that should be kept, it is necessary that <tt>check=.true.<\tt>

 - **Payloads**: particle simulations are especially flexible in terms of the quantities that can be dynamically stored in the particle output files.
 On top of tracking positions and velocities, an arbitrary number of payloads can be assigned to each particle in order to monitor additional physical aspects.
 As an example, in the \p 'advect' mode each particle can be assigned to track the local fluid density, which will be then stored in a payload variable and added to the output.
-The number of payloads is chosen by the user by setting the parameters \p npayload in the \p particles_list of the <tt>.par</tt> file.
-The default number of payloads is 1, and payload tracking can be suppressed by setting \p npayload=0.
+A number of default payloads can be calculated and stored for each running mode.
+Additionally, the user can define custom payloads.
+The number of default and custom payloads is chosen by the user by setting the parameters \p ndefpayload and \nusrpayload in the \p particles_list of the <tt>.par</tt> file.
+By default, \p ndefpayload=1, and payload tracking can be suppressed by setting \p ndefpayload=0.

-  The code will by default update and store a number of payloads, depending on the running mode:
+  The default payloads, depending on the running mode, are:
   * For the \p 'advect' mode, the fluid density at the particle location will be tracked and stored in the first payload.
   * For the \p 'Lorentz' mode, up to four payloads can be updated by default: the particle Lorentz factor (\p =1 if <tt>relativistic=.false.</tt>), the particle gyroradius, the magnetic moment, and the local value of \f$ \textbf{E}\cdot\textbf{B}\f$.
   * For the \p 'GCA' mode, there are 14 default payloads: